onlatency/Maitey/README.md

-# Maitey Image Chat
+# Venice Image Chat - Professional Media UI

-A modern web application for generating beautiful AI images through a chat interface.
+A professional tool for media creators to generate, classify, and manage AI images at scale.

 ## Features

-- 🎨 Generate images from text prompts
+- 🎨 Generate images from text prompts with advanced settings
-- 💬 Chat-based interface for a natural experience
-- 🖼️ Multiple image variations in a carousel view
+- 🖼️ Professional gallery view for managing multiple images
+- 🔍 Image regeneration with one-click controls
-- ⚙️ Customizable generation settings
+- ⚙️ Comprehensive image settings panel with style presets
+- 🪄 Negative prompt support for fine-tuned generation
+- 📏 Multiple image size presets with custom dimensions
-- 💾 Local storage persistence for your chats
+- 💾 Local storage persistence for your chats and images
-- 📱 Responsive design for mobile and desktop
+- 📱 Responsive design optimized for all devices
-- 🔄 Regenerate images with different variations
+- 👥 Multi-selection capabilities for chat management
+- 📋 Copy prompt functionality for reuse and sharing
+- 🔍 Full-size image viewing experience
-- 💜 Beautiful purple-themed UI
+- 💜 Beautiful professional UI with intuitive controls

 ## Getting Started